The aptly-named Superb Starling, just one of the numerous spectacular starlings in Africa, by Steve Garvie.

 Whales, dolphins and 40 seabird species from Antarctica via South Georgia to Ascension Island.

-Many mammals including African Wild Dog and many waterbirds in the Okavango Delta.
+Many mammals including African Wild Dog, Pel's Fishing Owl and many waterbirds in the Okavango Delta including Slaty Egret and Wattled Crane.

 Several monkeys and lots of birds, including a few endemics, Quail Plover and Red-headed Picathartes.

-The seven Canary Islands support five endemic bird species: Bolle's (Tenerife and other western islands) and Laurel (Tenerife, Gomera and La Palma) Pigeons, Canary Islands Chat (Fuerteventura), Canary Islands Chiffchaff (Tenerife and other western islands) and Blue Chaffinch (Tenerife and Gran Canaria); near-endemic Plain Swift, Berthelot's Pipit, African Blue Tit and Island Canary; and many endemic subspecies of more widely distributed birds, including Houbara Bustard (fuertaventurae on Fuerteventura and Lanzarote) and Goldcrest (teneriffae on Tenerife and Gomera).
-Tenerife supports the greatest diversity of endemic and near-endemic birds but Canary Islands Chat occurs only on Fuerteventura where it can be seen at several sites.
-Also present on Fuerteventura are Egyptian Vulture (majorensis), Cream-coloured Courser, Black-bellied Sandgrouse, Lesser Short-toed Lark and Trumpeter Finch, with the bustard, courser, lark and finch also on Lanzarote where it is also possible to see Eleonora's Falcon.
-On ferry crossings - such as between Gran Canaria and Tenerife, and Tenerife and Gomera - it is possible to see Cory's and Little Shearwaters, Bulwer's Petrel and even White-faced Storm-Petrel (especially in July when seabird numbers and diversity usually peaks), as well as Short-finned Pilot Whale, Bottlenose Dolphin and Loggerhead Turtle.
+The Canary Islands which lie about 100 km off the southern coast of Morocco are the tops of a volcanic mountain range lying beneath the Atlantic Ocean and although Pico de Teide rises to 12,198 ft (3718 m) on the island of Tenerife and often has snow on it vast areas of that island and those to the east (Gran Canaria, Fuerteventura and Lanzarote) are barren, solidified lava, moon-like landscapes whereas on the wetter western islands El Hierro, Gomera and La Palma there are remnant laurel forests.
+The islands support at least six endemic bird species: Bolle's (Tenerife and other western islands) and Laurel (Tenerife, Gomera and La Palma) Pigeons, Canary Islands Chat (Fuerteventura), Canary Islands Chiffchaff, and Gran Canaria (rare, maybe less than 200 birds) and Tenerife Blue Chaffinches; near-endemic Plain Swift, Berthelot's Pipit, African Blue Tit and Island Canary; and many endemic subspecies of more widely distributed birds, including Houbara Bustard (fuertaventurae on Fuerteventura and Lanzarote) and Goldcrest (teneriffae on Tenerife and Gomera).
+Tenerife supports the greatest diversity of endemic and near-endemic birds.
+Also present on Fuerteventura though are Egyptian Vulture (majorensis), Cream-coloured Courser, Black-bellied Sandgrouse, Lesser Short-toed Lark and Trumpeter Finch, with the bustard, courser, lark and finch also on Lanzarote.
+On ferry crossings - such as between Gran Canaria and Tenerife, and Tenerife and Gomera - it is possible to see Cory's and Barolo (Audubon's/Little/Macronesian) Shearwaters, Bulwer's Petrel and even White-faced Storm-Petrel (especially in July when seabird numbers and diversity usually peaks), as well as Short-finned Pilot Whale, Bottlenose Dolphin and Loggerhead Turtle.

 Cape Verde Islands

-This windy archipelago about 450 km west of Senegal supports just 36 breeding species, nine of which are seabirds.
+This windy volcanic archipelago about 450 km west of Senegal supports just 36 breeding species, nine of which are seabirds.
 There are four endemic landbirds; Cape Verde Swift, Raso Lark, Cape Verde Warbler and Iago Sparrow, and endemic subspecies of Purple (Bourne's) Heron, Common (Cape Verde) Buzzard, Common (Alexander's and Neglected) Kestrel and Barn (Cape Verde) Owl (the endemic subspecies of Peregrine is very rarely recorded and the endemic subspecies of Black Kite is thought to be extinct).
-Amongst the seabirds there is Fea's Petrel, which is almost an endemic breeding species (it also breeds on Bugio in the Desertas Islands off Madeira) and three endemic breeding subspecies; Little (Boyd's) Shearwater, Cory's (Cape Verde) Shearwater and Madeiran (Cape Verde) Storm Petrel, as well as Bulwer's Petrel and White-faced Storm Petrel (which can be seen during an overnight stay on Ilheu dos Passeros, off Boa Vista).
+There is also Cape Verde (Fea's) Petrel, an endemic breeding species, and three endemic breeding subspecies; Boyd's (Audubon's/Little) Shearwater, Cape Verde (Cory's) Shearwater and Cape Verde (Madeiran) Storm Petrel, as well as Bulwer's Petrel and White-faced Storm Petrel (which can be seen during an overnight stay on Ilheu dos Passeros, off Boa Vista).
 Other birds present include Red-billed Tropicbird, Magnificent Frigatebird, Brown Booby, Grey-headed Kingfisher (which occurs nowhere else in the Western Palearctic), Bar-tailed and Greater Hoopoe Larks, Black-crowned Sparrow Lark and Brown-necked Raven.
-To see the endemic species and subspecies, some of the seabirds and the Western Palearctic specialities it is necessary to visit the following islands; Santiago, the most bird rich island, mainly for Bourne's Heron (at the reservoir Barragem de Poilao which is also good for vagrant waterbirds), Cape Verde Buzzard (rare), Grey-headed Kingfisher and Cape Verde Warbler; Sao Nicolau, mainly for Neglected Kestrel, access to Raso Island for Raso Lark and the boat trip there and back which is good for Fea's Petrel, and Boyd's and Cape Verde Shearwaters (all three of which may also be seen at one of the best places for seawatching in the archipelago, Ponta do Barril Lighthouse); and Boa Vista, where the Ilheu de Curral Velho, just offshore, supports a breeding colony of Brown Boobies and the last breeding pair of Magnificent Frigatebirds in the Western Palearctic.
+To see the endemic species and subspecies, some of the seabirds and the Western Palearctic specialities it is necessary to visit the following islands; Santiago, the most bird rich island, mainly for Bourne's Heron (at the reservoir Barragem de Poilao which is also good for vagrant waterbirds), Cape Verde Buzzard (rare), Grey-headed Kingfisher and Cape Verde Warbler; Sao Nicolau, mainly for Neglected Kestrel, boat trips to Raso Island for Raso Lark (which has to be looked for from a boat because only researchers are allowed to land on the island) and the boat trip itself which is good for Cape Verde Petrel, and Boyd's and Cape Verde Shearwaters (all three of which may also be seen from one of the best places for seawatching in the archipelago, Ponta do Barril Lighthouse); and Boa Vista, where the Ilheu de Curral Velho, just offshore, supports a breeding colony of Brown Boobies (and once the last breeding pair of Magnificent Frigatebirds in the Western Palearctic).
 The best time to visit is during the driest time of the year, December to June, especially March-April, when Humpback Whales can also be seen on whale-watching trips.

 Central African Republic